Welcome to the new KidsHealth website! See what is new.

 Medicines

 If your child is happy, and they are not unwell, you do not need to do anything more.
-You do not need to treat the fever with a medicine.
+You do not need to treat the fever with medicine.

 Paracetamol